 "You're going to start all over again, that's what!
-You're going to storm down there and start yelling and we'll be right back where we started!"
+You're going to storm down there and shout and we'll be right back where we started!"

 Harry leaned around her and looked at Ron.
 "Could you get your girlfriend off my back?"

-"No, because she's right," Ron said almost apologetically.
+"No, 'cause she's right," Ron said almost apologetically.
 "If you don't settle things with Scott, mate, we're never going to get anything done — and we've got a fuck load to get done."